willdalh/ml-course/README.md

 This repository is a Machine Learning course focusing on Deep Neural Networks.
 It is built up of a series of Jupyter notebooks that allow for an interactive environment, where code is split into cells that can be run individually.
 More can be read on https://jupyter.org/.

 ## Course structure
 The course consists of multiple parts, as indicated by the folders, where each contains a set of Jupyter Notebooks.
-In every part, there is a main notebook that is meant to be run first, before exploring the bonus notebooks.
+In every part, there is a main notebook that is meant to be run first, before you explore the bonus notebooks.

 ## Running the course
 The course is intended to be run locally.
 This is definitely recommended if you have a NVIDIA GPU installed on your machine.
 However, if this is not the case, the networks trained in this course are limited in size such that any modern CPU should be sufficient.
 If this is not practicable, the course can be run through Google Colab.
 The downside with this approach is that for every notebook, dependencies must be reinstalled and changes performed are only preserved if the notebooks are saved on Google Drive.

 ### Running locally
-When running locally, it is advisable not to have multiple notebooks open simultaneously if your computer has limited RAM.
+When running locally, it is advisable not to have multiple notebooks open simultaneously.
+Although a notebook is not currently being viewed, but has been active, model weights and other states will be stored in memory.

 #### Alternative 1 - Jupyter Notebook in the browser (Docker)  **Recommended**